It’s the first place that excess weight shows up – and the most visible.

 Stress can trigger the adrenal glands to produce cortisol, prompting you to gain belly fat.
 With high cortisol levels increasing your appetite and encouraging abdominal fat storage.

 Whether it’s meditation, reading or just going for a walk – try to schedule some stress relieving activities regularly into your day.

 Staying in good shape has always been one of the keys to looking lean and healthy.
 Working out regularly will build muscles, reduce belly fat and improve your posture - making your stomach look flatter at the same time.

-(We've got a great ab workout to help you here too: "Defined Abs at Every Age").
+We've got some great ab workouts to help you here too:

 Remember to wash your face post-workout to get rid of excess oil and any build up of sweat, both of which can have an ageing effect on your face.

 No one strategy will be effective on its own.
 You need to adopt a combination of the different methods above to maintain a flat stomach.